Rigorous Academic Program

-Teachers in the Upper School use direct instruction to impart essential knowledge skills.
-Through collaborative, project-based learning, they also cultivate teamwork, leadership, and public speaking skills.
-For example, teachers of history, English, technology and art assist the fifth grade boys with their Native American projects, which involve research papers, speeches, computer presentations, and large-scale dioramas.
+- Learning is active!
+Teachers use collaborative, project-based learning to cultivate creativity, teamwork, problem solving, leadership, and public speaking skills.
+Direct instruction is used to impart essential knowledge skills.
 Working in small groups, students learn to appreciate one another’s gifts and to delegate and accept responsibility.
-Each grade has comparable integrative projects that are among the highlights of a Saint David’s experience.
+Each grade has integrative projects that are among the highlights of a Saint David’s experience.

-Our comprehensive secondary school placement process provides guidance to each family so that the experience is illuminating and successful.
-A boy who graduates from Saint David’s takes with him rich experiences and life lessons from the Lower and Upper Schools.
+- A boy who graduates from Saint David’s takes with him rich experiences and life lessons from the Lower and Upper Schools.
 He is the sum of early skill development and more mature analytical thinking, of gentle reminders to live by the Golden Rule and of the Headmaster’s call to “be good men.”
-He has learned from devoted teachers, coaches and friends, and is poised to explore the important questions of how he will live, what he will love, and who he will become.